foursquare/fsq-studio-sdk-examples/map-sdk/example-template/README.md

-# Getting Started with Vite
+# Map SDK example template

+This is an example template for Foursquare's [Map SDK](https://location.foursquare.com/developer/docs/studio-map-sdk-introduction) that allows you to programmatically render [Foursquare Studio](https://studio.foursquare.com/) maps within your website and with your own data.

-This project was bootstrapped with [Vite](https://vitejs.dev/guide/).
+The project was bootstrapped with [Vite](https://vitejs.dev/guide/).

 ## Available Scripts